To grow childcare services that best support children and their families and to include local residents in the design of these

 - Out of school care

-The work being done by the project staff is underpinned by the CHANGE Hub, which is a network of professionals working in a range of services across the project area, supported by the Children and Young People’s Improvement Collaborative.
-The Hub is currently carrying out some small tests of change involving low-cost food provision, access to information for families and the impact of mental health support on the uptake of holiday provision.
+The work was underpinned by the CHANGE Hub, which is a network of professionals working in a range of services across the project area, supported by the Children and Young People Improvement Collaborative.
+The Hub carried out tests of change involving low-cost food provision, access to information for families and the impact of mental health support on the uptake of holiday provision.